kartheekgade/Bitcoin-mining-actors/README.md

 The coins with the most 0s we found were 7.

-***The largest number of working machines you were able to run your code with.***
+***The largest number of working machines you were able to run your code with***

-Since we only have three machines, we made it work on them.
-However, we can tweek this code to make it work on numerous machines.
+Because we only had two machines, we made it function on them.
+However, we can modify this code to make it functional on a variety of devices.

 ***Conclusion:***